salleaffaire/libav-examples/README.md

 After the encoding process is complete, FFmpeg will display the benchmarking information, including the average time it took to encode a video frame.
 Look for the line starting with "bench" and find the value associated with "t" (time per frame).

 Keep in mind that the actual time taken to encode a frame can vary depending on the video codec, the hardware used, and other encoding parameters.
 The reported value is an average across all frames during the encoding process.

+## Docker

+### Build

+First, download the NDI SDK from their web site [NDI SDK](https://ndi.video/for-developers/ndi-sdk/).

+Unzip it a place it at the top of the project folder under the name `NDI_SDK`.